vsilverman/jenkins-ci/README.md

             git clone <git-address-of-this-repo>

+-	Build your own ubuntu based docker image and install on it all needed components, including java, jenkins, etc.:

+            docker build -t <image-you-are-building> .

+-   Advantage of above approach - you have full control of what to include in your newly built image.
+You need to remember though to install jenkins blue ocean plugins, required for this demo.

--   Run the referenced docker image from the terminal window:
+-   Alternative approach is to use the pre-built docker image with already installed jenkins blue-ocean plugins.
+For doing this run from the terminal window:

             ./dkr-jenkinsci-start.sh

 -   After container starts get Jenkins admin password from another terminal window:

             docker cp my-jenkins-ci:/var/jenkins_home/secrets/initialAdminPassword .